 Spousal support, also known as alimony, is the financial support one spouse pays to the other after divorce.
 The support is intended to enable the dependent spouse to meet his or her reasonable needs.
 Factors for determining alimony include the financial needs of both parties, the standard of living to which the spouses are accustomed, current income and earning potential of the individuals, and separate and marital debt.

 Before child support can be determined, the child custody arrangement must first be established.
 Then child support is calculated to determine how the financial needs of the child(ren) will be met.
-Our attorneys advocate for our clients by ensuring the opposing party presents truthful information to the court and meets his or her financial obligations to the child.
+Our North Carolina family law attorneys advocate for our clients by ensuring the opposing party presents truthful information to the court and meets his or her financial obligations to the child.

 Unlike many aspects of a divorce settlement, child support is primarily determined by the rules set forth by the N.C.
 Child Support Guidelines.
 These guidelines establish each parent’s financial obligations to the child(ren), factoring in expenses such as work-related child care, health insurance and extraordinary expenses.
 Child support then acts as an equalizer to reimburse the parent who has contributed beyond what is required.